 As detailed in the Vitamin B12 article in this series, MTHFR gene variants (C677T and A1298C) affect an estimated 30 to 40 percent of the Australian population and impair the conversion of synthetic folic acid to 5-methyltetrahydrofolate (5-MTHF) — the active form required by methionine synthase to perform the B12-dependent methylation cycle reaction.
 For roughly one in three students with MTHFR variants, generic B-complex supplements containing synthetic folic acid provide significantly less functional methylation cycle support than formulations that provide 5-MTHF directly, because the conversion enzyme their variant impairs is the same one required to activate the synthetic form.
 CurcuNova's activated B-complex provides B-vitamins in their coenzyme-ready forms — bypassing the conversion limitations that MTHFR variants impose — which is particularly relevant for the student population where MTHFR prevalence is population-level and the methylation cycle's neurotransmitter synthesis functions are under heightened demand during intensive academic periods.

-Homocysteine, NMDA Excitotoxicity, and the Hidden Cognitive Risk of B-Vitamin Insufficiency
+Homocysteine, NMDA Overactivation, and the Hidden Cognitive Risk of B-Vitamin Insufficiency

 The Student Lifestyle Protocol: Sleep Architecture, Exercise, and Spaced Repetition